 Selected Topics and Directed Readings courses may be offered each year that will be appropriate for this minor.
-Consult an Augustana Academic
+Consult an Augustana Academic Adviser for

-Augustana Faculty courses eligible for inclusion in a Gender and
+Augustana Faculty courses eligible for inclusion in a Gender and Women's Studies minor:

-- AUENG 268 Women and Environmental Literature - · AUENG 302 Women's Writing and Feminist Theology - AUENG 307 Aboriginal/Indigenous Literature - AUENG 366 - AUENG 368 Women and Environmental Literature - AUENG 392 Feminist Critical Theory and Women's Writing - AUENG 420 Selected Topics in English Studies - AUGER 293 Women and German Literature in Translation - AUHIS 271 The History of Women in Canadian Society - · AUIDS 230 Introduction to Women's Studies - AUIDS 384 - AUIDS 385 - AUMUS 321 Music and Gender - AUMUS 421 Music and Gender - AUPED 266 Women in Sport and Physical Activity - AUPOL 355 Gender and Politics - AUPOL 453 Women and the Law - AUPSY 338 Intimate Relationships and Human Sexuality - AUSOC 275 Sex, Gender, and Society - AUSOC 377 Contemporary Theories of Gender - AUSCA 221 Representations of Gender in Modern Scandinavian Literature (others may be available each year, check with an Augustana Academic Adviser).
+- · AUCRI 453 Women and the Law

+- AUENG 202

+- · AUENG 207 Aboriginal/Indigenous Literature

+- AUENG 268 Women and Environmental Literature

+- AUENG 302

+- · AUENG 307 Aboriginal/Indigenous Literature

+- · AUENG 368 Women and Environmental Literature

+- · AUENG 392 Feminist Critical Theory and Women's Writing

+- AUENG 420

+- · AUGER 293 Women and German Literature in Translation

+- · AUHIS 271 The History of Women in Canadian Society

+- AUIDS 230 Introduction to Women's Studies

+- AUIDS 302 Exploring Body Issues

+- AUMUS 321

+- AUMUS 421

+- · AUPED 266 Women in Sport and Physical Activity

+- · AUPOL 355 Gender and Politics

+- · AUPOL 453 Women and the Law

+- · AUPSY 338 Intimate Relationships and Human Sexuality

+- · AUSOC 275 Sex, Gender, and Society

+- AUSOC 377 Theoretical Approaches to Gender

+- (others may be available each year, check with an Augustana Academic Adviser).